pylenin/purple-blue/content/posts/5-reasons-to-learn-python.md

 With so many companies adopting Python into their stack around the world, there is a huge amount of job opportunities available for all levels of python developers.
 Surveys in the United States have shown that the average salary of a python developer in 2019 is touted to be between **$100,000 and $130,000**.
 Of course, this number varies from country to country.
 However, it does give an idea about the demand and importance of python developers in the current generation.

-##### Huge online support community
+##### Huge online python community
 ![Huge online community](/img/5-reasons-for-python/python-online-community.png)

 **Stack Overflow, Facebook, Reddit, Youtube, Twitter**... you name it.
-There is a huge support community online to help you with understanding the nitty gritty details about this language.
+There is a huge developer community online to support you with understanding the nitty gritty details about this language.
 This is very helpful as you can easily clarify your doubts online and therefore your learning never really slows down.

 IMHO, this is one of the most important factors to consider while choosing a new programming language.
 Lack of a support community can become a real deal-breaker for you as you might be stuck with your problems and therefore never continue your learning in this field.